-We face risks related to health epidemics, such as the current COVID-19 global pandemic, that could adversely affect our operations or financial results.
+We face risks related to health epidemics, such as the COVID-19 global pandemic, that could adversely affect our operations or financial results.

-The spread of COVID-19, the novel coronavirus, including restrictions on travel, "shelter in place" orders, and quarantine policies put into place by businesses and state and local governments to mitigate its transmission, has had and may continue to have a material adverse effect on our business.
+The ongoing COVID-19 pandemic has had and may continue to have a material adverse effect on our business.
 While the duration of the pandemic and its potential economic impact are difficult to predict, it already has caused significant disruption in the healthcare industry and is likely to have continuing impacts as it continues.
-The travel restrictions, "shelter in place" orders, quarantine policies, and general concerns about the spread of COVID-19 were a significant factor in our decision to wind down our commercial operations because of the resulting disruptions in the delivery of healthcare to patients, our sales and marketing efforts and REMS training activities, as well as the operations of the various parts of our supply and distribution chain.
-Although state and local governments began to ease COVID-19 restrictions in the second quarter of 2021, as we have seen with the onset of the Delta and Omicron variants, the extent to which COVID-19 continues to impact our business, healthcare systems in general or the global economy as a whole will depend on future developments that are highly uncertain and cannot be predicted and may result in a sustained economic downturn that could affect our ability to access capital on reasonable terms, or at all.
+Although we expect that the primary impacts of the COVID-19 pandemic are behind us, as we have seen with the spread of the Delta and Omicron variants, the extent to which COVID-19 continues to impact our business, healthcare systems in general or the global economy as a whole will depend on future developments that are highly uncertain and cannot be predicted and may result in a sustained economic downturn that could affect our ability to access capital on reasonable terms, or at all.